 Since the FAFSA, which is the basis for college financial aid, is now based on tax returns that are at least two years old — the 2019–20 FAFSA form reports on 2017 income information — it is very possible that a family’s financial circumstances have changed.
 Failure to file the FAFSA, however, will preclude receiving any financial aid.

 Another reason to appeal a financial aid offer, according to Kantrowitz, is when there is a big difference in the net costs for two or more colleges because of the size of financial aid reward.

-Even though the financial aid process is formulaic, based primarily on the FAFSA’s EFC, and that most college financial aid administrators use a similar process, the process is not standardized and can differ from school to school.
+Even though the financial aid process is formulaic, based primarily on the FAFSA’s EFC, the process is not standardized and can differ from school to school.
 The decision by the financial administrator, however, is final and cannot be appealed.

 Also keep in mind that some schools may have a priority deadline for financial aid ahead of the regular deadline and schools may have exhausted their financial aid budget by the time a student on a college waiting list is accepted for enrollment.

 In addition, some schools front-load aid the first year with a heavier mix of grants than loans to attract students, but that mix may not continue in subsequent years.
 Kantrowitz suggests using the College Navigator website to compare the amounts that first-year students receive in grants versus loans and the percentage of students for each to the equivalent numbers for all undergraduate years to see if a school does front-load grants.